DaSalba/Image2GB/README.md

 1. *Tools->Game Boy (GBDK-2020)*.
 It always shows the export dialog.
-2. *File->Export As...*, then save it as .gbdk or choose *Game Boy (GBDK-2020)* from the file type list.
-The first time it will show the dialog, the next time you can just choose *File->Export to <NAME>.gbdk* or hit *CTRL+E* to export it again with the same options (quicker).
+2. *File->Export As...*, then save it as .gbdk or choose *Game Boy (GBDK-2020)* from the file type dropdown list.
+The first time it will show the dialog, the next time you can just choose *File->Export to <NAME>.gbdk* or hit *CTRL+E* to export it again with the last used options (quicker).

 ![Export dialog](GIMP_export_dialog.png "GIMP export dialog of the plugin")